 Arkansas Economic Development Commission (AEDC) - Division of Rural Services (DRS), and Arkansas Rural Development Commission (ARDC)

 Grants of up to $75,000 to Arkansas counties and unincorporated areas to improve unpaved roads in rural areas throughout the State.
+Applicants requesting more than $25,000 must first schedule a meeting with program staff.
+Required environmental training must be completed before applying.
 The purpose of this program is to enhance road systems in rural counties while reducing the negative environmental effects of unbound road surfaces on priority water resources.

 The Program focuses on best management practices (BMPs) that reduce the impact of sediment and road runoff to streams, rivers, and drinking water supplies while reducing long-term unpaved county road maintenance costs.

 The Program is designed to fund work on public roads with unbound road surfaces.
 These are surfaces of natural material or crushed aggregate that have not been incorporated into a bound layer using asphalt, oil, or other such binder.
 For the Program, driving surface aggregate (DSA) is NOT considered “paved” even though the material looks similar to pavement/concrete and is laid with paving equipment.

 Program projects eligible for funding must focus on both unpaved road improvements and sediment reduction that is negatively impacting, or could negatively impact a named, priority water body covered by the Program.

 Projects should focus on worksites (identified pollution sites) and environmentally safe practices (ESM) to reduce pollution while providing a more stable unpaved road.
 Only projects that provide some form of environmental benefit, typically by reducing sediment and concentrated drainage to waterways, will be considered for funding.

 Priority Water Bodies In Order of Program Priority